jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Credit: [Business Insider](https://www.youtube.com/channel/UCcyq283he07B7_KUX07mmtA).
 [Reader Mode.](https://youtu.be/tEczkhfLwqM)_

-The answer to countering hateful ideologies is to upgrade our philosophy to the modern age.
+Left/Right are not antagonists.
+They are a distraction.
+Although the ideologuaes don't realize it, they're trying to get people to keep caring about Industrial Age politics.
+We need to move on from the past, and upgrade our politics with a new philosophy so Main Street sees their duty to establish the Internet Age.

-Sadly, in history, upgrading only happens when old doctrines kill each other off.
+Sadly, in history, upgrading our politics only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
 But politics hadn't upgraded yet.
 Europe was still run by a powerful nobility preaching the Medieval Age philosophy of "a nobles divine right to rule."

 When Main Street demanded a better life, the "divine right to rule" ruling philosophy only gave them two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine kings".
 Historian Peter H. Wilson summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."